Wanna know how to save money to travel?

 There are a variety of reward credit cards out there, all with a different set of perks and rewards.
 You must research and choose the card that will best fit your needs and lifestyle.

 When you do, in order to maximize those rewards and use either the cash back or points towards travel, you should use your credit card to pay for everything.
 Even the bag of chips at 7/11.

 I have a Chase Sapphire Reserved and with it, I pay all the bills that allow me to use a credit card, our groceries, doctor visits, vet visits, Starbucks runs… you name it.
-Oh, you take Visa?
+Oh, you take a Visa?
 I whip out the card.
 Since it’s all within my monthly budget, I’m just using my card to accrue the points and at the end of the month I pay it all off.

 What can I do with these points?
 I can book my next vacation with these points.
-The more points I have, the more opportunities I have to use them for flights, resorts and cruises.
+The more points I have, the more opportunities I have to use them for flights, resorts, and cruises.

-The dollars add up quick!
+The dollars add up quickly!

 It’s basically free money… as long as you use your credit card appropriately.